Setting up and optimising a website for your small business is one of the most important things you can do as an owner.

 Some opt for tweaking an existing word to make it unique – taking some of the letters out, for example.
 This has worked in the case of Flowerbx and Flickr.

-While we’re on the topic of SEO, include relevant keywords to your product or market in your name.
+Talking of SEO, include relevant keywords to your product or market in your name.
 This is especially true of pre-existing businesses.

-Once you’ve sorted this, it’s important that you have a clear idea in your mind of what your website should do.
+Once you’ve sorted this, it’s important you have a clear idea in your mind of what your website should do.
 Think about the layout, colours and fonts that you want to use.
 Then decide who you want to sell to and what the key selling business points are.

 It’s worth writing a page or two about your brand and what your vision for the website is and how you will achieve it.